graezykev/normalise-your-git-commit-and-push/steps.md

 +  "test": "exit 1",
 ```

-Now if you try to push the code (of course you need to commit it first) you'll fail because we have a `exit 1` in the command.
+Now if you try to push whatever code you'll fail because we have a `exit 1` in the command.

 ```sh
 git push origin main